Skip to main content

 1. Install the DASH Modlet

-Run the following command in the root of your Web Base project:
+Run the following command in the root of your web-base project:

 npx cli install dash